Using Python Tools

 A Python tool is just a Python package that provides a command line interface (CLI).
 These tools can be run directly with uv or installed globally just like any other command line application.

-Run a Python Tool with uv
+Run a Python tool with uv

 ------------